Yubico/yubikit-android/README.md

 [PIV](./piv/README.md) provides implementation of Personal Identity Verification (PIV)

-[MGMT](./mgmt/README.md) provides subset of API for personal customization of YubiKey
+[MGMT](./management/README.md) provides subset of API for personal customization of YubiKey and HMAC-SHA1 challenge-response

 All **YubiKit** modules has javadoc and sources deployed with the library archive.
 Use this documentation for a more detailed explanation of all the methods, properties and parameters from the API.